fitsaleem/solidity-course/README.md

 Gavin James Wood is an English computer scientist, a co-founder of Ethereum.

+with solidity you can create contracts for uses such as voting, crowdfunding, blind actions, and multi signatures wallets.

 # what are the other alternet programing languages to build a smart contracts?